apburnes/astro-digital/README.md

 #### astro.cloudCover(range)

-This method can be prepended in a chain before the search is called to query scenes within the cloud cover range.
+This method can be prepended in a chain before the search is called to query scenes within the cloud cover field range.

 __Params__
 - `range`: Array of numbers of results returned